 The plan’s “preferred alternative” (D) combines a period of live capture and relocation with lethal removal of non-native goats by shooting.
 Both will be accomplished over a three- to five-year period followed by an extended period of maintenance to deal with recurring goats.
 OPA fully supports this compromise approach with the ultimate goal of eliminating all goats from the Olympics.

-OPA considers non-native mountain goats one of the most acute management problems facing the park.
-A growing goat population (five percent per year) coupled with increasing impacts on Olympic’s alpine plant communities and the implicit danger goats pose to hikers have prompted park managers to take action on this long-standing problem.
-OPA has been monitoring the planning effort and continues to work with the park service, other conservation organizations, and interested members of the public to ensure an effective plan is put in place to remove non-native goats from the park.
+OPA considers non-native mountain goats to be one of the most acute management problems facing the park.
+A growing goat population of eight percent per year, coupled with increasing impacts on Olympic’s alpine plant communities and the implicit danger goats pose to hikers, demands decisive action.
+This plan is a critical step.